jthambly/intune-local-explorer-extension/README.md

 ## License

-**Both utlities remain the Property, Copyright, and Intellectual Property of the respective owners Microsoft and VNProDev.**
+**Both utlities remain the Intellectual Property and Copyright of the respective owners Microsoft and VNProDev.**

 For other material: